-In the conduct of the investigation, the Designated Investigator shall present the accused with sufficient information so that he or she can meaningfully respond.
-As required by government regulations, the complainant, the accused, and appropriate officials will be provided timely and equal access to any information that will be used during the investigation.
-In communications with the accused, the Designated Investigator will attempt to employ means of communication that preserve confidentiality.
-The accused shall participate in interviews as requested and may also respond in writing.
+In the conduct of the investigation, the Designated Investigator shall present the respondent with sufficient information so that he or she can meaningfully respond.
+As required by government regulations, the complainant, the respondent, and appropriate officials will be provided timely and equal access to any information that will be used during the investigation.
+In communications with the respondent, the Designated Investigator will attempt to employ means of communication that preserve confidentiality.
+The respondent shall participate in interviews as requested and may also respond in writing.

 6-E (3) Investigative Procedure

-More detailed information about the investigative procedure is available at the Equity and Diversity website.
+More detailed information about the investigative procedure is available at the Equity and Diversity website, http://equity.usc.edu.

-As provided by government regulations, in cases involving alleged sexual assault, domestic violence, dating violence, or stalking, the University does not limit the choice or presence of an adviser for either the accuser or the accused in any meeting or university disciplinary proceeding where that party is present.
-At the separate meetings of the complainant and the accused with the investigator, the person being interviewed may have one adviser present.
+As provided by government regulations, in cases involving alleged sexual assault, domestic violence, dating violence, or stalking, the University does not limit the choice or presence of an adviser for either the complainant or the respondent in any meeting or university disciplinary proceeding where that party is present.
+At the separate meetings of the complainant and the respondent with the investigator, the person being interviewed may have one adviser present.
 The role of the adviser in that setting is to provide support to the person being interviewed, and the conversation will be between with investigator and the person being interviewed.
 The adviser may not interfere with or disrupt the interview.
-To protect the privacy of students and witnesses, the adviser is required to sign a confidentiality statement prior to attending an interview or otherwise participating in the university’s investigatory process.
+To protect the privacy of parties and witnesses involved in the case, the adviser is required to sign a confidentiality statement prior to attending an interview or otherwise participating in the university’s investigatory process.
 At any hearing before the Tenure and Privileges Appeals Committee, this paragraph does not limit the ability of each party to be represented by legal counsel with the role provided in Section 7‑C (4) of Chapter 7.

 6-E (4) Investigator’s Report

 The Designated Investigator shall attempt to complete the investigation and make a written report as efficiently and promptly as possible.
-Absent extenuating circumstances, the University endeavors to complete investigations of complaints, find the facts and determine if this policy was violated, and make initial determination as to sanctions, in cases of sexual harassment, sex/gender discrimination, sexual assault, domestic violence, dating violence, or stalking, within 60 days, excluding time for any appeal of findings, from the date of an intake interview, and for other complaints within 90 days.
-If the report is not complete within the stated 60- or 90-day time frame, the alleged offender, the complainant, the Academic Senate President, or the designated Vice Provost may ask the Associate Senior Vice President, Human Resources (who has authority over the Office of Equity and Diversity) to explain why it is not yet complete.
-As provided by government regulations, in cases involving alleged sexual assault, domestic violence, dating violence, or stalking, the Director of the Office of Equity and Diversity may authorize the extension of timeframes only for good cause and with written notice to the accuser and the accused of the delay and the reason for the delay.
-Good causes to extend the period may include the need to conduct a fair and complete investigation, or accommodate or allow for a request by external law enforcement, the availability of witnesses, delays by the parties, University breaks or vacations, the need to await comments under Section 6-F(3), the complexity of the investigation, or other legitimate reasons.
+Absent extenuating circumstances, the University endeavors to complete investigations of complaints, find the facts and determine if this policy was violated, and make initial determination as to sanctions, in cases of sexual harassment, sex/gender discrimination, sexual assault, domestic violence, dating violence, or stalking, within 60 days from the date of notice to the respondent, and for other complaints within 90 days.
+If the report is not complete within the stated 60- or 90-day time frame, the respondent, the complainant, the Academic Senate President, or the designated Vice Provost may ask the Associate Senior Vice President, Human Resources (who has authority over the Office of Equity and Diversity) to explain why it is not yet complete.
+As provided by government regulations, in cases involving alleged sexual assault, domestic violence, dating violence, or stalking, the Director of the Office of Equity and Diversity may authorize the extension of timeframes only for good cause and with written notice to the complainant and the respondent of the delay and the reason for the delay.
+Good causes to extend the period may include the need to conduct a fair and complete investigation, or accommodate or allow for a request by external law enforcement, the availability of witnesses, delays by the parties, University breaks or vacations, the need to await comments under Section 6-F (3), the complexity of the investigation, or other legitimate reasons.
 Best efforts will be made to complete the investigation in a timely manner by balancing principles of thoroughness and fundamental fairness with promptness.

 6-F Response to Investigation/Appeal of Findings

-The assigned investigator will notify the complainant and the accused of the findings of fact of the investigation.
+The assigned investigator will notify the complainant and the respondent of the findings of fact of the investigation.
 The notice will be in writing and sent to both on the same day.
-Subsequently, the Executive Director of the Office of Equity and Diversity will notify the complainant and the alleged offender of the conclusion whether those facts violate this policy, and will notify them to the procedures for appeal.
+Subsequently, the Executive Director of the Office of Equity and Diversity will notify the complainant and the respondent of the conclusion whether those facts violate this policy, and will notify them to the procedures for appeal.
 The notice will be in writing and sent to both on the same day.